Murdoch seeks new start with tamer Sunday tabloid

 Industry insiders believe The Sun on Sunday will also be more family- and female-orientated, with the glossy Fabulous magazine, which was previously attached to the News of the World, making a return, and a host of columnists providing fashion, money and food advice writing in its pages.

-Nancy Dell'Olio, the ex-girlfriend of former England football team manager Sven Goran-Eriksson, will have a spot writing about style, while ex-Manchester United captain Roy Keane is writing an article for the debut edition.
+Nancy Dell'Olio, the ex-girlfriend of former England soccer team manager Sven Goran-Eriksson, will have a spot writing about style, while ex-Manchester United captain Roy Keane is writing an article for the debut edition. ($1 = 0.6383 British pounds)

 (Reporting by Kate Holton.
 Edited by Andrew Osborn)